What Is Kojic Acid? Everything You Should Know And More!

 What is kojic acid?

 Kojic acid is a natural compound made during sake fermentation.
-It comes from fungi, specifically the ones used to make Japanese rice wine.
+It comes from fungi used to make Japanese rice wine.

-It blocks the enzyme that creates skin pigment.
+It may help regulate the enzyme that creates skin pigment.
 This fades dark spots and evens skin tone over time.

-It's one of the most studied and trusted brightening ingredients available today.
+It is one of the most studied brightening ingredients available today.

 Is kojic acid safe for skin?

 Yes, kojic acid is safe when used correctly.
-It's been used in skincare for decades with a strong safety record.
+It has been used in skincare for decades with a strong safety record.

 Concentrations of 1-2% are effective and gentle.
 Higher amounts (up to 4%) work faster but may irritate some people.